tiffwu/job-filter/index.md

 # Job Filter

 You're an engineer here at AngelList.
 We've decided to iterate on the job search experience for candidates.
-You've been tasked with prototyping a simple job filter for candidates to filter jobs by role (e.g. engineer, designer).
+You've been tasked with prototyping a simple job filter for candidates to look for jobs by role (e.g. engineer, designer).

 Here are the mocks you've been given: